SS blood group tattoo: Usage

 Not all Waffen-SS men had the tattoo, particularly those who had transferred from other branches of the military to the Waffen-SS, or those who transferred from the Allgemeine SS, the "General" or non-military SS.
 Some non-SS men also had the tattoo: if a member of a branch of the Wehrmacht was treated in an SS hospital, he would often have the tattoo applied.

 Although the tattoo was widely used in the early war years, over the course of the war it was gradually applied to fewer and fewer soldiers, and towards the end of the war, having the tattoo was more the exception than the rule.
 The application of the tattoo to foreign volunteers was apparently an issue of contention with some, such as the British Free Corps, not required to have it, while other foreign units did not object.
 Very little specific information exists regarding the tattoo and foreign units, but it is claimed by some that the men of the 33rd Waffen Grenadier Division of the SS Charlemagne (1st French) had the tattoo applied.
+The archives of the Lille judicial police show that most of the men of the French Waffen-SS were tattooed.
+Out of a sample of 90 men, 73 indicated that they had been tattooed.
+Five attempted to remove their tattoos, one by burning it with a hot iron, the second with silver nitrate.
+One refused the tattoo, demonstrating that it was possible to refuse.
 Johann Voss of the 6th SS Mountain Division Nord and author of Black Edelweiss, did not have the tattoo applied because he was visiting his father on that particular day, although the rest of his training company did.

 Postwar

 When the war ended, the Allies were keen to catch all Waffen-SS members on account of the high volume of war crimes committed by some units.
 The blood group tattoo helped greatly in identifying former members, leading to their prosecution and, in some cases, their execution.

 Because of the lack of perfect consistency between having the tattoo and having served in the Waffen-SS, some SS veterans were able to escape detection.
 Some members of the SS who evaded capture in part because they did not have the blood group tattoo included Josef Mengele and Alois Brunner.

-Towards the end of the war and after, some (former) SS members tried to remove their blood group tattoos by various means, including surgery, self-inflicted burns and even shooting themselves there (the U.S. Army published a pamphlet on how to identify self-inflicted wounds to this part of the body).
+Towards the end of the war and after, some (former) SS members tried to remove their blood group tattoos by various means, including surgery, self-inflicted burns and even shooting themselves there.

+In the post-war period, the existence of the tattoo was used by US immigration officials to identify former Nazis and deny them entry to the United States.